ormai/NewTab/README.md

 ### Chromium

 1. Go to `chrome://extensions`
-2. Turn on "Developer mode" in the top left corner
+2. Turn on "Developer mode" in the-top left corner
 3. Finally click "Load unpacked" and select the root of the extension directory (in this case `src`).